brontosaurusrex/brontosaurusrex.github.io/_posts/2018-01-28-bulwark-masternode.md

 irc fail2ban assumes complicated user configuration, so i'd skip that, firewall seems unnecesarry.

 keybased ssh auth only < that.
+backup wallet < that.